ACPK/startupri/README.md

 8.  $ Rake rb:migrate
 9.  $ Rake rb:setup
 10. Download New Events from Meetup and Eventbrite:  $ Rake new_events
-11. Download New Startups from Angellist and Crunchbase:  $ Rake new_events
+11. Download New Startups from Angellist and Crunchbase:  $ Rake new_statups
 12. Visit http://localhost:3000/admin, "events" or "startups", and mark any unwanted entries as "hidden"
    - If you just delete them, they will be created again when the rake task runs.